You are using a browser that is not supported. Please use the latest version of Google Chrome, Firefox, Microsoft Edge, or Safari.

 During the first few months on dutasteride, one may note some thinning of existing hair.
 This may be due to either progression of your hair loss before dutasteride has had a chance to work, or some shedding of miniaturized hair that makes way for the new healthy hair to grow.
 It is important to be patient during this period.
 You should continue the medication for at least one year before you and your doctor can assess its benefits.

 We generally recommend finasteride as the first line of treatment for hair loss.
-If you have an advanced case of hair loss or have started thinning at a young age, you may wish to consider dutasteride.
+However, if you're dealing with an advanced stage of hair loss or if you started experiencing thinning at an early age, dutasteride might be a consideration worth exploring.

 You can get a hair loss prescription online by having a Canadian licensed doctor diagnose your hair loss through Essential Clinic.
 We offer both dutasteride and finasteride prescription options to patients, depending on your preference and doctor recommendation.